haimbilia/BuyHub/readme.txt

-    => 064828 - The admin is not able to add a coupon code for the current date => 064827 - Product Details Page>> Notice Undefined offset error appears on the product details page => 064432 - Suggestion: Admin: Disabled records should be shown greyed out
+    => 064828 - The admin is not able to add a coupon code for the current date => 064827 - Product Details Page>> Notice Undefined offset error appears on the product details page => 064432 - Suggestion: Admin: Disabled records should be shown greyed out => 064823 - The UI of the option name field is not correct on the seller options listing

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.